linuxdeepin/deepin-manual/manual-assets/professional/deepin-terminal/en_US/index.md

 - Copy
    - On the Terminal interface, select the content you want to copy and press **Ctrl + Shift + C**.
-   - On the Terminal interface, select the content you want to copy, right-click and select **Copy**.
+   - On the Terminal interface, select the content you want to copy, right-click, and select **Copy**.
 - Paste
    - On the Terminal interface, press **Ctrl + Shift + V**.
    - On the Terminal interface, middle-click to paste.
-   - On the Terminal interface, right-click and select **Paste**.
+   - On the Terminal interface, right-click, and select **Paste**.

 > ![tips](icon/tips.svg)Tips:
     > - If you want to copy a hyperlink, you don't need to select any content.
 Just simply copy it with a right-click.